Emma Huismans

-Emma Huismans (born July 10, 1947) is an Afrikaans writer, journalist, and activist born in the Netherlands.
-At the age of five her family moved to South Africa where she learned Afrikaans.
+Emma Huismans (born 10 July 1947) is an Afrikaans writer, journalist, and activist born in the Netherlands.
+At the age of five, her family moved to South Africa where she learned Afrikaans.
 She was later a reporter for Crisis News.
 Her efforts against apartheid were complicated by her being white, Afrikaans, and lesbian.
 This is dealt with in her premier work Berigte van weerstand.
-(English translation: Reports of resistance) After that she did a few novels, but tended to do better in non-fiction.
+(English translation: Reports of resistance) After that, she wrote a few novels, but tended to do better in non-fiction.
 Her work is often deemed angry and frustrated with the difficulties of post-apartheid South Africa.
+In 1990 she returned to The Netherlands.